muxappo/eventful/README.md

 Eventful is an events platform designed for a YMCA or youth centre to allow events planning and management, including Google Calendar integration to add events directly to your calendar with reminde notifications!

+## Deployment

+The hosted version of this app can be found at https://eventful-eta.vercel.app/

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file